Here comes a summary of the routines included in the 9kb of the plain vanilla Mecrisp core

 f#S ( n-comma1 -- n-comma2 )

-Adds 16 comma-digits to number output
+Adds all comma-digits to number output

 f# ( n-comma1 -- n-comma2 )